 Reroll Stat: STR

-Ability: An Orzane can, as a free action, fly into a rage.
-While raging, they add double their damage bonus to melee attacks for 1d4+1 rounds.
+Ability: An Orzane can, 1/Day as a free action, fly into a rage.
+While raging, they automatically add their STR bonus to the damage dealt by melee attacks for 1d4+1 rounds.
+If they would already add their damage bonus, they instead add their STR bonus twice.
 After this, their rage ends.
 They can also end their rage as a full action.
 While raging, an Orzane cannot cast spells that do not do damage and make all ranged attacks with a -4 penalty.

 Weakness: Orzane are widely disliked, with enemies foreign and domestic.
 Orzane have a 1d10% equal to their HD or class level of attracting some form of trouble, whether that is insults in public, a challenge to duel, criminal mischief, some attempt to embarrass them, or even a murder attempt.
 This trouble comes from enemies foreign and domestic.
 It can come from one's own countrymen, from Imperial subjects or from the subjects or servants of other Empires.